STRRL/auto-failover-tikv-leader-evict/README.md

 `--pd-version <string>` version of TiDB cluster; default: `v3`; available values: `v3`, `v4`;

-`--max-evicted <uint>` max number of tikv which could be evicted leader by this tool; optional; default: 10
+`--max-evicted <uint>` max number of tikv which could be evicted leader by this tool; optional; default: 2

 `--interval <duration>` interval for refresh latency metrics; optional; default: 15s

-`--threshold <duration>` a node which hold a latency longer than threshold will be treated as unhealthy; optional; default: 1s
+`--threshold <duration>` a link which hold a latency longer than threshold will be treated as bad link; optional; default: 1s

+`--bad-link-fuse-threshold`a node which node the threshold of bad link bigger than that will be treated as unhealthy; default 2

 `--pending-for-evict <duration>` an unhealthy tikv node will be evicted after this duration; optional; default: 1m